sequence-sh/SqlConnector/README.md

-# EDR SQL Database Connector
+# Sequence SQL Database Connector

-[Reductech EDR](https://gitlab.com/reductech/edr) is a collection of libraries that automates cross-application e-discovery and forensic workflows.
+[Reductech Sequence](https://gitlab.com/reductech/sequence) is a collection of libraries that automates cross-application e-discovery and forensic workflows.

 The SQL connector contains Steps to: